We are available 7 days a week to help answer any questions. Call (888) 850-1890

 Two or more cognition/mood symptoms.
 These may be constant and difficult for others to understand:

-Contrary to popular belief, Posttraumatic stress disorder is fairly common in the U.S.; according to the National Center for PTSD, about 7-8% of the population could be diagnosed with PTSD at some point in their lives.
-Women, people who have prior trauma history, people who have other mental health issues or use substances, and individuals with a fragile support network are often more likely to develop the disorder following a traumatic event.
+Contrary to popular belief, Posttraumatic stress disorder is fairly common in the U.S. Women, people who have prior trauma history, people who have other mental health issues or use substances, and individuals with a fragile support network are often more likely to develop the disorder following a traumatic event.

 Given their symptoms, it is unsurprising that those experiencing PTSD often have an urge to reach for substances to cope.
 Depressants and other drugs that relax or soothe the nervous system in the short term are often employed to help an individual manage situations that may be triggering.
 Stimulants or dissociatives may be used to combat depressive thoughts.
 As with most co-occurring disorders, this can lead to larger issues down the road:

 As with other anxiety disorders, PTSD can be seen as our bodies’ natural, intelligent attempt to protect us from harm.
 If you or a loved one has experienced a traumatic event and/or is exhibiting the symptoms above, or been diagnosed with PTSD, know that care is available.
 While individuals sometimes turn to substances to “self-medicate,” or manage their symptoms, this often only makes matters worse.
 The sooner you seek PTSD care, the more you or your loved one is set up for a long-term and sustainable recovery.
 Our team is dedicated to serving individuals and families with substance abuse and the challenges of co-occurring disorders.